 UF to offer free vehicle checks for older drivers

-Trained occupational therapy students will lead drivers through a 12-point checklist with their vehicles, recommend personal vehicle adjustments and adaptations and offer community resources and activities that could make personal vehicles “fit” better or enhance drivers’ safety.
+Trained students from the University of Florida College of Public Health and Health Professions’ department of occupational therapy will lead drivers through a 12-point checklist with their vehicles, recommend personal vehicle adjustments and adaptations and offer community resources and activities that could make personal vehicles “fit” better or enhance driver safety.
 An occupational therapist will be on hand to provide information on how to maintain and strengthen driving health.

-Interested participants are asked to call Angela Black at 352-273-6817 or email firstname.lastname@example.org to schedule an appointment.
+Interested participants are asked to call Linda Struckmeyer, Ph.D., at 352-273-6817 or email firstname.lastname@example.org to schedule an appointment.
 All ages are welcome.

-Supporting sponsorship of CarFit is provided by the UF department of occupational therapy at the College of Public Health and Health Professions.
+Supporting sponsorship of CarFit, a national program, is provided by the UF department of occupational therapy.
 National sponsors include the American Society on Aging, the AARP, AAA and the American Occupational Therapy Association.